VladimirBaryshev/LeetCode/README.md

 1) Read task description as attantive as you can.
 	- Think about edge cases
+		- Ask interviewer if edge cases are final and correct
+			- Speak and discusss as precise as you can.
+That will demostrate that you anderstand task correctlly.
+		- Discuss algoritm first.
+Mark all logic in docstring.
+			- Coding is last and formal part that should take minimum of time.
 	- English words meaning:
 	-- Top != biggest number.
 Top = last item in stack